Jubliani/Image-Based-Chess-Engine/README.md

 # Testing the models
  ***!!!IMPORTANT!!!*** This project was built on Windows 10 using Python 3.10.14 since there's at least one package in here that is fine up to Python 3.10, so I'm not sure if the dependencies all work out for other platforms. <br>
+ Additionally, this project uses the svglib package.
+I had to install svglib 1.0.1 to get the conversion process between SVG and PNG files working, so that could be a potential fix if it's not working for you. <br>

  To try out a model, simply run the chessEngine/modelInteractive.py file and follow the prompts.
 # Results so far